Police parade 56 suspects in Borno - Premium Times Nigeria

 The commissioner said that two suspects (names withheld), were arrested over alleged forgery of University of Maiduguri certificate, while one other suspect was arrested over military impersonation.

-Mr Aliyu revealed further that 36 other suspects were arrested over adultery, public nuisance and possession of Indian hemp at Galadima area of Maiduguri.
+Mr Aliyu said further that 36 other suspects were arrested over adultery, public nuisance and possession of Indian hemp at Galadima area of Maiduguri.

 One AK47 rifle, suspected to be buried by the insurgents, was also recovered by the police.